Grey divorce: Society-wide effects

 Like people who are single for other reasons, silver splitters may need to hire professional caregivers as they age.

 Couples who divorce late in life affect the housing market.
 Whereas before the divorce, two older people may live in a single-family home, after the divorce, it is typical for at least one of them to live alone during the first few years after the divorce.
 Although some silver splitters will move in with adult children, a romantic partner, or a roommate, most do not remarry.
 Exchanging one married couple sharing a home for two single people living apart increases the demand for smaller and less expensive housing options, such as one-bedroom apartments.
 Many older single people need to find not only a home to live in, but a home that is affordable, will be safe and accessible as they age, and is near healthcare, transportation, and other needed services.

 Living together as a married couple also provided both people in the marriage with some level of live-in mutual assistance.
 After the divorce, especially if they are living alone, they may not have access to assistance with household or financial tasks, with driving, or with activities of daily living when they are sick or if they become disabled.
 This increases the demand from aging people for social services, such as public transportation, professional caregiving, and subsidized or affordable housing.

 Grey divorces tend to be financially harmful to the individuals.
 In addition to higher expenses (e.g., to maintain two homes instead of one shared home), the assets previously shared by the couple are divided.
 Many are either retired or close to retirement, so they have fewer opportunities to earn or save more money than a person who divorced at a younger age.
 Any retirement savings that survive the divorce have little time to grow again.

 They are also at risk of becoming socially isolated and lonely.
-Many people enjoy the autonomy of living alone, but loneliness can become a problem, especially as they age, or if they are kinless.
+Many people enjoy the autonomy of living alone, but loneliness can become a problem, especially as they age, or if they have no family.
 The rising number of elderly people living alone has encouraged research into automated assistance tools and robots that can provide friendly companionship, especially in Japan.